Anastas Mikoyan: Head of state and retirement

 In July 1964, Khrushchev appointed Mikoyan as Chairman of the Presidium of the Supreme Soviet, replacing Leonid Brezhnev.
 Although Mikoyan's new position was largely ceremonial, his appointment was well received in his native Armenia, with Anton Kochinyan declaring that "for the first time in our centuries-old history, an Armenian had risen to the Russian throne!
 Indeed, he made every Armenian proud."

-Some scholars have claimed that by 1964 Mikoyan believed that Khrushchev had turned into a liability to the Party, and that he was involved in the October 1964 coup that brought Brezhnev and Alexei Kosygin to power.
+Some scholars have claimed that, by 1964, Mikoyan believed that Khrushchev had turned into a liability to the Party, and that he was involved in the October 1964 coup that brought Brezhnev and Alexei Kosygin to power.
 However, historian William Taubman disputes this, as Mikoyan was the only member of the Presidium (the name for the Politburo at this time) to defend Khrushchev.
 Mikoyan, however, did vote to force Khrushchev's retirement (so as, in traditional Soviet style, to make the vote unanimous).
 Alone among Khrushchev's colleagues, Mikoyan wished the former leader well in his retirement, and he, alone, visited Khrushchev at his dacha a few years later.
 Mikoyan laid a wreath and sent a letter of condolence at Khrushchev's funeral in 1971.

 Due to his partial defense of Khrushchev during his ouster, Mikoyan lost his high standing with the new Soviet leadership.
 The Politburo forced Mikoyan to retire from his seat in the Politburo due to old age.
-Mikoyan quickly also lost his post as head of state and was succeeded in this post by Nikolai Podgorny on 9 December 1965.
+Mikoyan also resigned from his post as head of state and was succeeded by Nikolai Podgorny on 9 December 1965.
 In retirement, Mikoyan, like Khrushchev, wrote frank but selective memoirs from his political career, including his revolutionary activity in Baku.
-He died on 21 October 1978, at the age of 82, from natural causes and was buried at Novodevichy Cemetery in Moscow.
-At his funeral, the "government of the Soviet Union's Armenian Republic provided an official guard of honor."
-Mikoyan received six commendations of the Order of Lenin.